TNO’s view of 2030: Getting a grip on climate change from space

 To make Tango a reality, a solid investment is needed in the first place.
 TNO is discussing this with the Dutch government, among others.
 Next, the data generated from Tango will have to be shared intelligently with scientists, companies and policymakers.
 “That requires great attention, but I’m confident we’ll succeed,” says Anton.
 “In addition, international cooperation, with the EU and the UN for example, is very important.
 After all, we want the data to be usable globally.”
 And last but not least: TNO and its partners are already working on the next generation of measuring instruments, so that in the future we can identify even smaller sources of emissions even more precisely than with Tango.

 Kees concludes: “Countries will have to start acting, because emissions obviously do not stop at the border.
 Fortunately, there is also a lot of interest in Tango internationally.
-In early November, Anton spoke in Egypt at the COP, the consultative body for all the countries that signed the Paris Agreement.
+In 2022, Anton spoke in Egypt at the COP, the consultative body for all the countries that signed the Paris Agreement.
 This is very special and hopefully bodes well for the rest of the Tango mission.”
 In any case, TNO will make every effort to ensure its success.

 Looking for an expert?View all experts

 In a new publication by ICOS, new data confirms that natural carbon sinks such as the ocean and forests are not stable.